rixx/books.rixx.de/src/reviews/2020/clarkesworld-magazine-issue-160.md

   rating: 4
 ---

-"I Sexually Identify as an Attack Helicopter" is just very, very good.
+I Sexually Identify as an Attack Helicopter is just very, very good.
 You are cringing from the title?
 Good, works as intended.
 This piece is really good scifi – and not transphobic in the least, spiting quite literally the title.
 Read it here: <a target="_blank" href="http://clarkesworldmagazine.com/fall_01_20/" rel="nofollow">http://clarkesworldmagazine.com/fall_...</a>